 Reviews shown are for The Debt Advice Service.

 Does a Debt Being Statute-Barred Mean That It’s Written Off?

-A debt being statute-barred means that if, for example, your creditor sues you in a court of law, you will be able to defend yourself effectively and you will not get a CCJ.
-It also means that your creditor(s) will not be able to hound you for payments if they have not been in contact with you for six years.
+A debt being statute-barred means that if, for example, your creditor sues you in a court of law, you can defend yourself effectively.
+It also means that your creditor(s) can’t hound you for payments if they have not been in contact with you for six years.

 You may be asking yourself “If I don’t have to pay the debt, isn’t that the same as the debt being written off?”
 Well, not exactly.
-The debt will still exist in your credit file and will continue to impact it negatively.
-Not to mention that for certain types of debt, even if your debt is statute-barred, your creditor can still legally attempt to ask you to pay up using other actions that don’t involve a court order or judgement.
+The debt still exists in your credit file and will continue to impact it negatively.
+It means you’d have trouble getting a bank loan, credit card or a mortgage until the CCJ expires.

 Is There Anything My Creditors Can Do Once My Debt has Become Unenforceable?

 As we mentioned earlier, after a period of six years, your debt becomes statute-barred but it is not necessarily “written off”.
 This means that there are certain cases in which your creditors can still pursue you and ask you to make payments towards your debt.

 A debt being statute-barred protects you from your creditors in a court of law.
 Your creditors cannot get a money judgement or a CCJ against you and they also do not hold the power to make you bankrupt.
 However, the debt still technically exists.

 There are examples of certain types of debt that do not require court action for them to take money from you even if your debt is statute-barred.
 This applies to certain cases such as the Department of Work and Pensions (DWP), local authority benefit overpayments and HMRC tax credit overpayments.

 The reason for this is that these creditors can easily deduct money from your wages to take care of your debts owed to them without ever having to go to court.